BenTaylorPublic/screeps/README.md

 ```
 ### Mid term:
 ```
-AvoidMatrix should be created and used for a whole tick's moveTo logic

 Report/Emails
-    Make it say "enemy entered", "enemy died" etc Remove the log that says "tower attacking X" once thats done This should be helpful in the longrun too once I need to have defence logic Needs a rework so it includes attentions, but doesn't spam like it does ingame Need an email controller to handle it all
+    This should be helpful in the longrun too once I need to have defence logic Needs a rework so it includes attentions, but doesn't spam like it does ingame Need an email controller to handle it all
+    Cooldown enum when logging
+    Convert ALL logs to it

+Enemy detection system
+    Make it say "enemy entered", "enemy died" etc

 Flag helper function to get flags
     Pass it: